ngoc2003/ChatVia/README.md

 - Users are able to change the primary emoji in a conversation.
 - Users are able to edit and delete messages that they have sent.
 - Users are able to view all the images they have shared in a conversation.
+- Users can block conversations.
+When a conversation is blocked, users cannot send any messages until they unblock it.
+- Users are able to pin or unpin a message.

 ### Available conversation section